SUPPORT FROM VINNIES

 The Society helps families who find themselves facing financial hardship by assisting them in finding the help they need to get back on track.
 The Society offers practical help for those struggling to provide the essentials for themselves or their family, this can be a bed to sleep on, food or clothing, or other essential household items.
 We also provide a financial mentoring (budgeting) service by appointment.

 Anyone can apply for help and support from the Society.

-- An elderly, disable couple with no family support had to move to another rental property, but could not afford to do so.
+- Helped move an elderly, disabled couple with no family into a new rental property.
 They approached The Society for help, and a team of volunteers and a van were arranged and moved the couple's possessions to their new home.

-- A women and her children fled domestic violence in Australia, and returned to New Zealand with just the clothes they were wearing - The Society assisted them by providing furniture and household items, as well as clothes for the family, and food until they could get settled.
+- Provided clothing to a women and her children as they fled domestic violence in Australia.
+They had returned to New Zealand with just the clothes they were wearing.
+The Society also assisted by providing furniture and household items and food until they were settled.

-- A local homeless man was suffering from a chronic health condition over winter - The Society arranged for him to see a GP and paid for his treatment, as well as providing transport to get him to and from the GP's rooms.
+- A local homeless man was suffering from a chronic health condition over winter and The Society arranged for a GP and paid for his medical treatment, as well as transport to get him to and from the GP's rooms.

-- The Society has assisted many families by loaning them essential baby equipment, for example, cots, pushchairs, high chairs, basinettes etc.
+- The Society has assisted many families by giving them essential baby equipment, for example; cots, pushchairs, high chairs, basinettes.